telus/tds-core/docs/src/html/2-Use-Thorium/2-setting-up-projects.md

 ### Issue ID

-The issue id is a JIRA ticket number such as `DSR-1`.
-This identifies both the project and the individual ticket which is introducing the change.
-If there's no relevant JIRA ticket, use the project abbreviation such as `DSR`.
+The issue id is a github issue number.

 ### Short description